-There are many different ways to classify music instruments, you may hear there are 4 families, 5 or even 6.
-In this article we’ll explain the different categories / families, the instruments in them and why they are there.
+There are many different ways to classify musical instruments, you may hear there are 4 families, 5 or even 6.
+In this article, we’ll explain the different categories/families, the instruments in them, and why they are there.

 The way this classification works is by the way each family makes its sound: